4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/stoic-week-2020-saturday.md

 ### The Fraud

-The other thing I thought about is about how much easier it is to live up to being good (doing the right thing) when people would judge you for it.
+The other thing I thought about is about how much easier it is to live up to being good (doing the right thing) when people will judge you for it.
 But it's when people _aren't watching_ that makes doing the right thing so challenging.
 Stoicism might have you thinking that you're just going to go off and do the right thing all the time...wrong.
 I mean that's the ideal, but I am confident that Stoics everywhere struggle with integrity, as I do.

 I think having integrity (which is essentially doing the right thing even when people aren't around to judge your character) is probably the hardest thing to do.
 Holding yourself accountable _to yourself_ is really hard, because sometimes we value what others think of us more that what we think about us &mdash; and _that_ is entirely non-Stoic by the way!
 But sometimes, you just have to give it to yourself straight, like I did tonight...